A Minimalist’s Top Hacks For More Fulfilling Travel

 Instead of stressing out about whether these foods would hurt my stomach or make me break out, I let myself eat whatever I wanted and just monitored the way it made me feel.
 Traveling abroad is one of the best motivators to break free from self-imposed restrictions and instead focus on simplicity and enjoyment.

 A minimalist mindset doesn't have to stop once you land back home.
-Here's how to craft a minimalist beauty routine and become a minimalist in the kitchen.
+Here's how to become a minimalist in the kitchen.
 And just for fun, a quick quiz to see if you've taken minimalism too far.